 2. Anderson Valley, California

-About an hour northwest of more well-known renowned appellations of Sonoma County, past the white-knuckle-inducing curves of a 28-mile stretch of California State Route 128, lays Anderson Valley — beloved by Northern California oenophiles, but relatively unheard of elsewhere.
+About an hour northwest of more well-known renowned appellations of Sonoma County, past the white-knuckle-inducing curves of a 28-mile stretch of California State Route 128, lays Anderson Valley, a region beloved by Northern California oenophiles, but relatively unheard of elsewhere.